 Jump to a Section

-When building Content strategy within an organization, content management strategists often refer to the “Content Stack.”
-Here at Agility, we more specifically refer to 4 separate components within the Stack: Content Strategy, Content Architecture, Content Workflow and Content DevOps.
+When building a content strategy within an organization, content management strategists often refer to their “Content Stack.”
+We here at Agility CMS, more specifically, refer to it as 4 separate components within the stack: Content Strategy, Content Architecture, Content Workflow and Content DevOps.

 Building out your Content Stack is possibly the most important operation you can undertake as a modern organization in our connected world.
 How you are able to promote your brand and communicate your message is directly related to how your Content Stack performs, which translate into more engagement with increased traffic and, ultimately, more conversions.
 Building an effective Content Stack allows your organization to move quickly, and with greater reliability in terms of your brand messaging.
 Let’s take a look at each component of the Content Stack.